cisco/webex-assistant-sdk/docs/Webex Assistant SDK.md

 As you can see, the `project init` command creates a template of a skill.
 The arguments you can pass to this command are the following:

-- `skill_name`: (string, Required) The name of the skill you want to create.
+- `skill_name`: (Required, string) The name of the skill you want to create.
-- `skill_path`: (string, Optional) The path where the skill will be created, defaults to current directory.
+- `skill_path`: (Optional, string) The path where the skill will be created, defaults to current directory.
-- `secret`: (string, Optional) A secret for encryption.
+- `secret`: (Optional, string) A secret for encryption.
 If not provided, one will be generated automatically.
-- `mindmeld`: (flag, Optional) If flag set, a MindMeld app will be created, otherwise it defaults to a simple app.
+- `mindmeld (--mindmeld, --no-mindmeld)`: (flag, Optional) If flag set, a MindMeld app will be created, otherwise it defaults to a simple app.

 ### Running the Template